 Verifiable Multivalued Byzantine Agreement.
-A multivalued Byzantine agreement protocol [5] allows the pingers to agree on any bit-string, rather than only a binary value.
-As there is a (potentially) infinite universe of possible values, a multivalued Byzantine agreement protocol can no longer guarantee that the output of the protocol is the input of some honest party - this would only be possible if all honest parties propose the same value.
-It is, however, possible to enforce that all honest parties verify the value prior to agreement, and thus guarantee that it satisfies some properties, e.g., that it has the expected format, or contains proper signatures that certify its validity.
+A multivalued Byzantine agreement protocol [5] extends the binary protocol to allow the pingers to agree on any bit-string, rather than only a binary value.
+As there is a (potentially) infinite universe of possible values, a multivalued Byzantine agreement protocol can no longer guarantee that the output of the protocol is the input of some uncorrupted pinger - this would only be possible if all uncorrupted pingers propose the same value.
+It is, however, possible to enforce that all pingers verify the value prior to agreement, and thus guarantee that it satisfies some properties, e.g., that it has the expected format, or contains proper signatures that certify its validity.